On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Abstract

 \section{Abstract}

-We show that the maximal globally hyperbolic development of near-FLRW initial data for the Einstein scalar-field Vlasov system exhibits stable Big Bang formation in the collapsing direction, i.e., stable Kretschmann scalar blow-up, causing the spacetime to become past incomplete.
-This is the first stability result towards the collapsing direction in the presence of Vlasov matter.
-Furthermore, while the asymptotic behaviour of Vlasov matter is close to that of the FLRW solution up to a small change in asymptotic order controlled by initial data, generically, the distribution function itself asymptotically concentrates in certain preferred directions that are teleologically determined.
-To ensure that this behaviour is sufficiently mitigated by the scalar field, we crucially exploit a scaling hierarchy between horizontal and vertical derivatives in the Vlasov equation.
+We show that the maximal globally hyperbolic development of near-FLRW initial data for the Einstein scalar-field Vlasov system exhibits stable Big Bang formation in the collapsing direction.
+The solutions exhibit stable Kretschmann scalar blow-up, causing the spacetime to become causally geodesically past incomplete, and are asymptotically velocity term dominated.
+This is the first stability result for the Einstein equations in the collapsing spacetime direction in presence of Vlasov matter that does not rely on any symmetry assumptions.
+Furthermore, the Vlasov distribution remains close to that of the FLRW solution as a function on the co-mass shell, and so does its momentum support if one assumes it to be close to that of the FLRW distribution initially.
+On the other hand, the leading order terms in components of the Vlasov energy-momentum tensor exbihit an offset in asymptotic order controlled by the perturbation size, and when viewed on the mass shell, the distribution asymptotically concentrates in certain preferred velocity directions.
+To ensure that this behaviour is sufficiently mitigated by the scalar field, we crucially exploit a scaling hierarchy between horizontal and vertical derivatives in the commuted Vlasov equation.